mcavoybn/BTree_final/README.md

  $ java  GeneBankCreateBTree <cache 0/1> <degree> <gbk file> <sequence length> <cache size> [<debug level>]

 <cache>: 0 for no cache or 1 to use a cache
-<degree>: Degree of Btree, 0 will default to a block size of 4096
+<degree>: Degree of Btree, 0 will default to optimal degree given a block size of 4096
 <gbk file>: file with sequences saved to it
 <sequence length>: length of subsequences allowed values are 1-31
 <Cache Size>: If cache is enabled this will be the size desired by the user